 Put the kids to work.

-Places like Elijah’s Promise in New Brunswick and SHIP of Summit always need a few extra hands to help with bagging breakfasts and lunches.
+Places like SHIP of Summit always need a few extra hands to help with bagging breakfasts and lunches.
+Elijah’s Promise in New Brunswick will begin welcoming in-person volunteers again in Winter 2022.
 Kids must be 12 to volunteer at Elijah’s Promise, but anyone can help bag breakfasts and lunches at home and then drop them off at the specific drop-off locations.

 Jersey Cares in Livingston and the Volunteer Center of Burlington in Mount Laurel have directories and calendars where they post a bunch of volunteer opportunities of varying interests.
 Some opportunities include donation drives, care for animals, recreation and arts.